amzn/distance-assistant/README.md

 To turn the current host into a Distance Assistant Kiosk, one can take advantage of the included ansible files.

+The kiosking process will alter the existing system to be a dedicated purpose device for running distance assistant, it will boot straight into a limited purpose window manager and run distance assistant in the background.

+It is not recommended to do this with a general use laptop or desktop.

 Requirements: Ubuntu 18.04.5 or higher on an x86/64 system matching the above hardware specifications.